 Why am I mentioning this?
 The stress response is a response to a perceived threat or danger.
 But what happens when you experience stress back to back to back?
 Maybe not something that is a direct physical threat, but is it possible to just reach a point and say, “ah, f*ck it”?

-Stress has become the norm for me that I realized I was so used to picking myself up, and without realizing, I thought, why pick myself up again?
+Stress has become the norm for me that I realized I was so used to picking myself up, and without realizing, I thought, why pick myself up…again?
 I stopped writing.
 I didn’t care about releasing episodes I recorded in December and January.
 I lost my appetite and my desire to connect with new people.
 And, I didn’t care about putting in extra effort into anything.

 It is a strange feeling.
-Family, friends, and relationships I cut off before this still allowed me to look back on as good times.
+Family, friends, and relationships I cut off before this still allowed me to look back on some good times.
 Now, I can’t perceive a single moment with someone I grew close to as real at all.
 It distorted my reality which is one of the most messed up things one person can do to another.

 Do we continue to not care when the threat is gone?